 This method of early wood burning was called “pokerwork”.

-The progression of “pokerwork” from being a hobby or pastime of the wealthy and jobs for local craftsmen – to a commercial endeavor, happened with the invention of the first machine.
+The progression of “pokerwork” eventually moved from being a hobby or pastime for the wealthy to providing jobs for local craftsmen to larger commercial endeavors.

 The movement happened with the invention of the first wood burning tool or machine.
 This was the start of electric wood burning art.